OleksiyRudenko/es6-modules-explained/README.md

 This repo offers a couple of the most common use cases explained.

-Hopefully, in the end you understand the topic better so you will be able to manage modules or rather scopes with more confidence.
+In the end you will understand the topic better so you will be able to manage modules or rather scopes with more confidence.